zuplo/docs/docs/handlers/websocket-handler.md

 - `rewritePattern` - the URL the incoming pathname will be appended to.

-Similar to other handlers using `rewritePattern`, it supports Javascript string interpolation syntax and can be used to shape the URL based on data from the incoming request and environment variables defined in the project.
+Similar to other handlers using `rewritePattern`, it supports JavaScript string interpolation syntax and can be used to shape the URL based on data from the incoming request and environment variables defined in the project.